Accessibility statement

 LL.B (Hons) (Manchester) PhD (Manchester)

-Joe’s research has been influential in policy and practice.
-He has led multiple research partnerships with central government departments, charities, and industry, and his work has been cited in major policy reviews, in both Houses of Parliament, and at all levels in the courts and tribunals, including the High Court, Court of Appeal, and UK Supreme Court.
+Joe’s research has been influential in law and policy.
+He has led multiple partnerships with central government departments, local authorities, charities, and industry, and his work has been cited in major policy reviews, in both Houses of Parliament, and at all levels in the courts and tribunals, including the High Court, Court of Appeal, and UK Supreme Court.

-Prior to joining the University of York in 2019, Joe held lectureships at King’s College London (2018-2019) and the University of Sheffield (2016-2018).
-He has also held visiting positions at Osgoode Hall Law School in Toronto (2018), Melbourne Law School (2019), the Constitution Unit at the UCL Department of Political Science (2022), and the Institute of Advanced Study at Durham University (2024).
-He completed his LL.B (2013) and PhD (2017) at the University of Manchester and was called to the Bar of England and Wales by Middle Temple (2022).
+Prior to joining the University of York in 2019, Joe held lectureships at King’s College London and the University of Sheffield.
+He completed his LLB and PhD at the University of Manchester and was called to the Bar of England and Wales by Middle Temple.

-Joe was also previously an ESRC Parliamentary Academic Fellow in the House of Commons and served as Research Director of the Public Law Project, a national legal charity, from 2017 to 2021.
-Before that, he spent a period as a Trainee at the EFTA Court, working in President Baudenbacher’s Chambers.
-He is currently serving as Chair of the Academic Panel of the Administrative Justice Council and is also a member of the Academic Panel at Blackstone Chambers.
+Joe was also previously an ESRC Parliamentary Academic Fellow in the House of Commons and served for four years as Research Director of the Public Law Project (a national legal charity).
+He also spent a period as a Trainee at the EFTA Court, working in President

 Research